aschmidt75/vagrant-docker/README.md

 vagrant-docker
 ==============

 This is a simple Vagrant Command Plugin for accessing docker within a vm.
-Currently onyl the :default vm is supported.
+Currently only the :default vm is supported.

 ##Dependencies##